 “London, then.
 Please, London.
 Sit.”

 And so he did, without really thinking about it.
-He had no idea who this man was, but that wasn’t new.
+He couldn’t remember this man’s name, or even if he had met him before.
+Whatever.
+That wasn’t new.
 Not around here.
 There was always high turnover, and lord knows he’d been pulled into more than one meeting out of nowhere before.
 Hell, he even had decent practice at only looking mildly irritated as his time was sucked from his body.

-The man peered an eye out toward the glass for a second, immediately snapping back to London.
+The man peered an eye out toward the glass door he’d passed through for a second, immediately snapping back to London.
 “This is about a big choice you are going to have to make, my friend.”

 The man reached into his suit jacket, pulling out a piece of folded paper.
 He pressed it into the wooden conference table, smoothing it out and pushing it over to London.
 London slid it a bit further, crooking his neck to look at it.

 In front of him was a spreadsheet, and on it, was every password for every officer in the organization, in alphabetical order.
 Suddenly, he wasn’t so tired anymore.
-He could feel his throat tighten.
+His heart beat again against his collar, enough that he swore he could feel his tie twitch against his chest.

 “Do you know what this is?”